Copyright 2014-17 Graham Berrisford.

 For example, if its actors are intelligent, and can change the aims, properties, rules and roles of the group they participate in.

-In so far as a social group is stable and demonstrably repeats behaviors, it is well-called a system.
+In so far as a social entity is stable and demonstrably repeats behaviors, it is well-called a system.

 If its aims, properties, rules and roles are in flux, then there is a complex reality, but little or no system

-And at the extreme, a social group is not a system at all in the general system theory sense.
+And at the extreme, a social entity is not a system at all in the general system theory sense.

 It is merely a named entity - group of actors who do whatever they like.